Spanish Mackerel vs Cero Mackerel: The Fish Differences

 Cero mackerels are from:

 Both are from the same family and genus but are different fish species.
 There are mackerel species which people sometimes confuse for another.
-Let’s take a quick look at those.
+Let’s take a quick look at those species in the next section.

 Sierra Mackerel